- Lua Tutorial

 - Lua - Object Oriented

 - Lua - Game Programing

 Lua - Data Types

-When you build and execute the above program it produces following result on Linux:
+When you build and execute the above program, it produces the following result on Linux −

-By default, all the variables will point to nil until they are assigned a value or intitialized.
+By default, all the variables will point to nil until they are assigned a value or initialized.
 In Lua, zero and empty strings are considered to be true in case of condition checks.
-Hence you have to be careful when using boolean operations.
+Hence, you have to be careful when using Boolean operations.
 We will know more using these types in the next chapters.

 Get certified by completing the courseGet Started